HXSecurity/TerraformGoat/aliyun/object_storage_service/special_bucket_policy/README.md

 This is a script that will help you quickly start a storage bucket with a special policy configuration, Get Flag

-Although in actual use will not encounter this kind of range, but enjoy playing
+Although in actual use will not encounter this kind of scenario, but enjoy playing

 ## Deployment Environment